br-iscool/dsa-notes/notes/cp-techniques.md

 This function works in *O*(n) time, where n is the size of the array.
 However, if both *n* and the number of queries *q* are large, this algorithm is slow.
 Fortunately, there are ways to process range queries more efficiently.

-### Binary Indexed Tree

-A binary indexed tree or a Fenwick tree supports two *O*(log n) time operations on an array: processing a range sum query and updating a value.

 ### Segment Tree

 ## Bit Manipulation